JanHerca/urantiapedia/output/wikijs/en/article/Jeff_Wattles/Spreading_a_changing_message.md

 We face the challenge of an aging population that needs neither neglect nor pity.
 Jesus showed that the manner of death can lead others into the kingdom.

 Today we have to face ethical problems.
-Our society _totters by our guilt which tolerates science without idealism, politics without principles, fortune without work, pleasure without restraint, knowledge without character, power without conscience and industry without morality_ [[UB 195:10.20](/en/The_Urantia_Book/195#p10_20)].
+Our society _totters by our guilt which tolerates science without idealism, politics without principles, fortune without work, pleasure without restraint, knowledge without character, power without conscience and industry without morality_ <a id="a71_280"></a>[[UB 195:10.20](/en/The_Urantia_Book/195#p10_20)].
 And our generation is showing itself with new intolerable behaviors.
 We must learn the wise, constructive and effective exercise of intolerance.

 Moral and ethical issues have philosophical and spiritual roots.
 The fallacy thrives in today's climate of relativism — the belief that in serious issues there is no truth, just opinion.
 You have your opinion, I have mine, and so everyone should be free to act according to their point of view.
 Today we see the promulgation of brazen, aggressive, well-funded follies coupled with intelligent arguments that raise serious questions for those who have the responsibility to uphold the path of wisdom.
 It is easier to attack than to defend, and there are limits to anyone's ability to prove a point of view.
 There is thus a need for specialists in the various fields where expertise is required to respond to the incessant fallacies.